coder/coder/docs/admin/auth.md

 If your OpenID Connect provider supports group claims, you can configure Coder to synchronize groups in your auth provider to groups within Coder.
 To enable group sync, ensure that the `groups` claim is being sent by your OpenID provider.
-This may involve requesting an additional [scope](../reference/cli/server.md#--oidc-scopes) or additional configuration on the OpenID provider side.
+You might need to request an additional [scope](../reference/cli/server.md#--oidc-scopes) or additional configuration on the OpenID provider side.